missnadia/missnadia.github.io/_posts/2017-11-01-formatted_like_this_a_ui_plasticity_called_responsive_layout.markdown

 when using HTML and CSS to design a website, there are properties you can set in your code to instruct various browsers to control the dimensions and scaling of the website or the contents therein. for example, the *max width* property can be set to 100% to an image to make it responsive and limit the image to to its original size (as opposed to the *width* property, which can scale the image to be larger than the original).

-with responsive layouts, we are able to create aesthetically pleasing websites as opposed to websites equivalent to size 8 fonts on a powerpoint presentation.
+with responsive layouts, we are able to create aesthetically pleasing websites as opposed to websites equivalent to size 8 fonts on a powerpoint presentation while you're sitting in the other end of the room.